 -Assuming all proposed novel trails are constructed, there will be about 1.6km of new trails.
 This accounts for the eastern portions and the western portion that runs on the west side of the Spencer Creek that is bordered by industrial land.
-Lining the trails with crushed stone is a cost-effective alternative to pavement.
-If there is approximately 2500 square meters of trail and the cost of gravel is \$20/square meter, gravel will cost \$50,000.
+Lining the trails with crushed stone is a costeffective alternative to pavement.
+If there is approximately 2500 square meters of trail and the cost of gravel placement is \$20/square meter, associated material and placement costs will be approximately \$50,000.